ikdekker/single-page-webapp-collection/README.md

-# single-page-webapp-collection
-Some of the apps I have created..
+# A collection of some of the apps I have created

 ## Overview of the projects